 Once the procedure is complete, we will give you personalised tooth extraction aftercare tips to minimise recovery time and reduce the risk of complications.

 Pain and swelling are common after extraction, and they can be managed either with local ice bag applications or with painkillers.

 To minimise the risk of infection, you will also need to eat only soft foods in the day after the extraction and refrain from smoking.

-Our experts can talk you through the teeth replacement solutions available, such as implants and dentures.
+Our dentists can talk you through the teeth replacement solutions available, such as implants and dentures.

 It takes from 7 to 14 days for the spot of the extraction to heal and then you can resume your oral health routine as usual.